yannichau/wheels_draft/README.md

 ## Documentation

 The following is the documentation for the development of this app.
-At the moment, this section is also only written in English (ironically the app is currently only available in traditional Chinese).
+At the moment, this section is also only written in English (ironically the interface is currently only available in traditional Chinese).
 I will attempt to document this project comprehensively, though the format might be slightly (quite) informal since this is merely a casual personal project.

 In addition, various technical details are omitted at the moment since they are subject to a huge refactoring when I start managing local storage.